IBM/create-and-deploy-memcached-operator-using-go/README.md

 }
 ```

-Next, add the +kubebuilder:subresource:status marker to add a status subresource to the CRD manifest so that the controller can update the CR status without changing the rest of the CR object:
+Next, add the +kubebuilder:subresource:status marker to add a status subresource to our CRD.

+The status subresource is important since the Kubernetes API makes a distinction between the
+specification of a desired state of an object i.e. "spec" and the status of an object
+at a current point in time i.e. "status".
+When the "status" doesn't match the desired state,
+or "spec", Kubernetes will work to make sure the "status" of a particular object matches the desired state.

 ```go
 // Memcached is the Schema for the memcacheds API